AaronFeller/p2smi/README.md

 **p2smi** is a Python package for generating and modifying peptide SMILES strings from FASTA input and computing molecular properties.
 It supports cyclic and linear peptides, noncanonical amino acids, and common chemical modifications (e.g., N-methylation, PEGylation).

-This package was released in its current form to support work on the **PeptideCLM** model, described in our [Publication](https://pubs.acs.org/doi/10.1021/acs.jcim.4c01441).
+This package was built to support work on the **PeptideCLM** model, described in our [Publication](https://pubs.acs.org/doi/10.1021/acs.jcim.4c01441).

 > **If you use this tool, please cite the PeptideCLM paper.** A publication for this specific toolkit is forthcoming.